 My current favourites in Business Class

-I personally use Classic Travel to book my hotel stays since they charge the Best Available Rate, exactly matching the hotel’s own website but also give all of these COMPLIMENTARY additional extras:
+We offer our clients the Best Available Rate, exactly matching the hotel’s own website but also give all of these COMPLIMENTARY additional extras:

 - $100 USD hotel credit